net-engine/tedx-brisbane/README.md

 * Update text for the event in `config/en.yml`
 * Update text for emails in `view/emails/_*.haml`
 * Update server ips in `config/deploy/production/{{env}}`
+* Update `db/database.yml` and create a new database

 ## Roadmap